William H. Gerdts: Career

 Gerdts' professional positions included 380 days as curator of art at the Norfolk Museum of Arts and Sciences (now the Chrysler Museum of Art) and resident director of the Moses Myers House in Norfolk.
 He was Curator of American Paintings and Sculpture at the Newark Museum (today the Newark Museum of Art) from 1954 to 1966 and associate professor and gallery director at the University of Maryland, College Park from 1966 to 1969.
 For about two years, from 1969 to 1971, he was vice president for research at the Coe Kerr Gallery in New York.
 In 1971, he joined the faculty of Brooklyn College as a professor of art history, an appointment transferred to the Ph.D.
 Program in Art History, Graduate Center, CUNY, in 1985.
 He became professor emeritus on his official retirement in 1999; he continued to teach at Hunter College, CUNY, for several more years.

 Gerdts was a visiting professor at Johns Hopkins University, Rutgers University, and Washington University in St. Louis.
 He received a Guggenheim Fellowship and a fellowship from the American Philosophical Society.
 In 1992, he was awarded an Honorary Doctor of Humane Letters by Amherst College, and in 1996 Syracuse University made him an Honorary Doctor of Fine Arts.

 In 2008–9 Gerdts was Distinguished Lecturer and Senior Advisor for American Art at the Pennsylvania Academy of the Fine Arts.

 Complementing his career as an academic, he served on the Art Advisory Council of the International Foundation for Art Research (IFAR).
 His years of collecting began with nineteenth-century American still life pictures while in Newark.
 Between 2001 and 2018 Gerdts and his wife of 43 years, Abigail Booth Gerdts, donated their professional library, and over 350 works of art to the National Gallery of Art, Washington DC.

-The following sad whine of academic hurt feelings was tacked on to the otherwise appropriately factual biographical sketch by someone who, understandably, preferred to do so anonymously:

 Following his retirement, Gerdts continued to represent a traditional view of American art history founded in connoisseurship.
 He became an outspoken opponent of newer approaches to analyzing American art.
 Among the targets of his criticism were Frances Pohl's influential textbook, Framing America: A Social History of American Art (2002 and later), and John Davis, Jennifer Greenhill, and Jason LaFountain's benchmark anthology, A Companion to American Art (2015), with its diverse sampling of contemporary perspectives on American visual culture.